viktoria-hurtisova/WFA_Convertor/README.md

 ## About

-This project is only a "Proof of Concept" for my bachelor thesis **Representing Images by Weighted Finite Automata**.
+This project is only a "Proof of Concept" for my bachelor thesis [Representing Images by Weighted Finite Automata](https://dspace.cuni.cz/handle/20.500.11956/175513).
 This project only implements the conversion of pictures to WFA and back.
 It represents the images exactly, therefore, please do not use big images.

 ## Repository Contents